Detailed instructions with pictures on how to grow dozens of different types of crystals

 The crystals grow 1 inch above the level of the dry ice, which in this system drops at the rate half an inch every two hours.
 This creates focus problems because as the level drops the location where the crystals grow also drops.
 When the object is only one inch away from the camera's lens there isn't much depth of field, even at F8.

 One final water crystal picture.
 This one's just

 started growing and is only 1/8 inch across.

 Testing commercially available crystal growing kits

-of crystal growing kit available locally was a Scholastic kit sold at
+The only brand of crystal growing kit available locally was a Scholastic kit sold at

 Toys-R-Us.
 It contained 15 crystal growing experiments using alum and monoammonium phosphate, two chemicals that grow crystals easily.
 Different colors are achieved by some of the mixes containing a dye.